diogocavilha/fancy-git/README.md

 FancyGit is a tool which works for Linux and MAC OS, that changes the terminal prompt in order to show you a few cool git informations when you're working on a git repo.
 It'll always keep you informed about the current branch status.

-:rocket: [Guidelines for contributing](https://github.com/diogocavilha/fancy-git/blob/master/CONTRIBUTING.md) | :monocle_face: [Changelog](https://github.com/diogocavilha/fancy-git/blob/master/CHANGELOG.md) | :hammer: [Troubleshooting](https://github.com/diogocavilha/fancy-git/blob/master/TROUBLESHOOTING.md)
+:rocket: [Contributing](https://github.com/diogocavilha/fancy-git/blob/master/CONTRIBUTING.md) | :monocle_face: [Changelog](https://github.com/diogocavilha/fancy-git/blob/master/CHANGELOG.md) | :hammer: [Troubleshooting](https://github.com/diogocavilha/fancy-git/blob/master/TROUBLESHOOTING.md)

 # :cupid: Installing